 But all is not lost.

-Here are my 3 suggestions for including videos in ConvertKit emails:
+Here are my 3 suggestions for putting videos into ConvertKit emails:

 1. Upload a screenshot of the video and link to the video